synergetics-ai/synergetics-sdk/packages/embed/README.md

 </script>
 ```

-Callback method receive payload object from the form.
-Each payload contains form ID to identify which form sent the event (see chaining synergeticss below):
+Callback method receive payload object from the webplayer.
+Each payload contains workflow ID to identify which workflow sent the event (see chaining synergeticss below):

 - onReady
   - `workflowId` (string)